mozman/ezdxf/docs/source/drawing.rst

     Shortcut for :attr:`Drawing.sections.entities`

-    Reference to the :class:`EntitySection` of the drawing, where all graphical entities are stored, independently from modelspace or layout.
+    Reference to the :class:`EntitySection` of the drawing, where all graphical entities are stored, but only from model space and the *active* layout (paper space).
+Just for your information: Entities of other layouts are stored as blocks in the :class:`BlocksSection`.

 .. attribute:: Drawing.blocks